AmberLee2427/chunky/README.md

 * Read the Docs builds the documentation automatically for pushes to the default branch.
 Local builds use `sphinx-build -b html docs docs/_build/html`.

+Release checklist:

+1. Review and update `CHANGELOG.md`, keeping the `[Unreleased]` section accurate.
+2. Run `bump-my-version bump <part>` to update version metadata and append a dated entry in the changelog.
+3. Commit the changes and push to `main`.
+4. Tag the commit (`git tag vX.Y.Z && git push origin vX.Y.Z`) to trigger the Release workflow.
+5. Verify the PyPI publish job and Read the Docs build succeed.

 ## Contributing

 * Know your audience: most contributors will be scientific coders.
 Write docs assuming limited